Corticosteroid Use In Rheumatoid Arthritis

 Corticosteroids have a complicated role in treating RA.
 How are researchers working to find the balance between the benefits and risks?

-Cortisone – the original corticosteroid – was considered a miracle drug at the time because of the dramatic and quick effect it had on rheumatoid arthritis.
-Newer treatments for the disease have come along, but corticosteroids – also commonly referred to as glucocorticoids – remain a powerful, if somewhat flawed, weapon in the anti-inflammatory arsenal, and there’s emerging evidence they do more than just provide symptomatic relief.
+Cortisone – the original corticosteroid – was considered a miracle drug when it was first used in 1949 to treat rheumatoid arthritis.
+Newer treatments for the disease have since come along, but corticosteroids – also commonly referred to as glucocorticoids – remain a powerful, if somewhat flawed, weapon in the anti-inflammatory arsenal, and there’s emerging evidence they do more than just provide symptomatic relief.

-In fact, a recent study from the Netherlands, published in March 2012 in the Annals of Internal Medicine, found that adding the corticosteroid prednisone to a methotrexate regimen early in the disease process had numerous positive effects versus using methotrexate alone, including less joint damage, less physical disability and reduced disease activity.
+In fact, a study from the Netherlands, published in 2012 in the Annals of Internal Medicine, found that adding prednisone to a methotrexate regimen early in the disease process had numerous positive effects versus using methotrexate alone, including less joint damage, less physical disability and reduced disease activity.

 “The correct use of [corticosteroids] will help to protect the joints from future damage and will mean that some patients will not need to go on to other treatments, such as biological agents, which are more dangerous and much more expensive,” says John R. Kirwan, MD, of the University of Bristol Academic Rheumatology Unit, Bristol, United Kingdom.

-Dr. Kirwan recently authored a commentary, also in the March 2012 Annals of Internal Medicine, suggesting that therapy with corticosteroids – specifically, prednisone – in conjunction with another disease-modifying antirheumatic drug, or DMARD, should be considered the “gold standard” for early treatment of RA.
-And yet, Dr. Kirwan admits some doctors avoid use of corticosteroids for RA, primarily because of concern about side effects.
+Dr. Kirwan suggests that therapy with corticosteroids – specifically, prednisone – in conjunction with another disease-modifying antirheumatic drug (DMARD), should be considered the “gold standard” for early treatment of RA.
+And yet, Dr. Kirwan admits some doctors avoid using corticosteroids for RA, primarily because of concern about side effects.

 The Ups and Downs of Corticosteroids